prismyland/prismy/readme.md

 }
 ```

-Context is passed into all selectors and middleware.
-It can be used to assist memoization and communicate between linked selectors and middleware.
+Context is passed into all selectors and middlewares.
+It can be used to assist memoization and communicate between linked selectors and middlewares.

-:exclamation: **It is highly recommended to use `Symbol('property-name')` in order to not have duplicate property names and end up overwriting something important.**
+:exclamation: **It is highly recommended to use `Symbol('property-name')` in order to prevent duplicating property names and end up overwriting something important.**
 Read more about Symbols [here.](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)

 This way of communicating via symbols on the context object is used in `prismy-session`.

 :exclamation: Due to how prismy resolves selectors, context should **NOT** be used to communicate between selectors.
-Due to their async nature resolution order can not be guaranteed.
+Due to its async nature resolution order cannot be guaranteed.

 ### Selectors

-Many other server libraries supporting argument injection through the use of
+Many other server libraries support argument injection through the use of
 decorators e.g inversifyjs, nestjs and tachijs.
 Decorators can seem nice and clean but have several pitfalls.

-- Controllers must be declared as class.(But not class expressions)
+- Controllers must be declared as class.
+(But not class expressions)
-- Argument injection via the decorators is not type-safe.
+- Argument injection via decorators is not type-safe.

-An example controller in nestjs:
+An example controller in NestJS:

 ```ts
 function createController() {